Today we share an interesting article by Art Markman that talks about How We Can Get Difficult Conversations Virtually. Thanks!

 Be specific.
 There are two kinds of distance created by virtual conversations.
 One is physical distance.
 The second is that the barriers to making a connection can increase the sense of distance between people in a conversation.
 Research on construal level theory points out that the more distant you are from something or someone socially or in time or space, the more abstractly you are likely to think about them.
 However, having difficult conversations often requires providing specific feedback not abstraction.
 This is particularly true when addressing problems with someone’s performance at work, where you need to give specific demonstrations of problems and particular actions that someone can take to fix the problem.

 Take care to override the effects of distance and make your discussion as specific as possible.
-It can be helpful to take notes before a conversation so that you have particular examples to bolster your main points.
+It can be helpful to take notes before a conversation so that you have examples to bolster your main points.
 Otherwise, you run the risk of having a conversation that does not help people to address the difficulties you have noticed.

 Having difficult conversations is hard to do successfully under the best of circumstances.
 When you must have that conversation virtually, a little extra preparation can go a long way toward making the interaction feel more like it would if you were in the same place at the same time.